Impetus-Global-Research/Machine-Learning---Intermediate/chapter1.md

 ---
-title       : Insert the chapter title here description : Insert the chapter description here attachments : slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf
+title       : What is Machine Learning? description : This chapter will answer what machine learning is, the main problems, and use cases. attachments : slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf

 ---